International Spouse Career Counselling

-A counselling at the Office last approximately 45 minutes and it is recommended to assist between 1-3 times in order to get the most out of this service.
+A counselling at the Office lasts approximately 45 minutes and it is recommended to assist between 1-3 times in order to get the most out of this service.

-A more detailed overview of the Career Counselling Process:
+More detailed overview of the Career Counselling Process

-1- The career counsellor will get to know the situation, needs and circumstances of the client and define together with him or her expectations and goals.
+1 – The career counsellor will get to know your situation, needs and circumstances, and define your expectations and goals.

-2- The career counsellor will use tests, questionnaires, worksheets, exercises, tasks, etc. to analyse the skills and qualities of the client, if deemed necessary.
+2 – The career counsellor will use tests, questionnaires, worksheets, exercises, tasks, etc. to analyse your skills and qualities, if deemed necessary.

-3- A career counsellor will work with the client towards the development of an action plan and discuss what kind of support is needed to fulfil the planned activities and achieve the previously defined goals.
+3 – The career counsellor will work with you towards the development of an action plan and discuss what kind of support is needed to fulfil the planned activities and achieve the previously defined goals.

-4- The activities of the career counselling will be summarized in a results sheet and be evaluated together with the client, in accordance with the set goal and action plan.
+4 – The career counsellor will summarise the activities in a results sheet and evaluate them together with you, in accordance with the set goal and action plan.

-5- If there is a need to continue career counselling, the career counsellor will agree with the client on time, purpose and, if necessary, the time of the next meeting.
+5 – If there is a need to continue career counselling, the career counsellor will agree with you on the time and purpose of the next meeting.
 There might also be additional exercises to be done at home.

-6- The career counsellor will information and summary of the activities via email, or will print them out for the client.
+6 – The career counsellor will send the information and summary of the activities via email, or print them out for you.

 Contacts of the International Spouse Career Counsellors

-Tallinn – Pille Pesti (eng); Anna-Liisa Tiisma (eng); Jelena Malõgina (ru);
+Tallinn – Pille Pesti (in English), Anna-Liisa Tiisma (in English), Jelena Malõgina (in Russian)

-Ida-Virumaa – Margarita Ivko (ru); Jelena Bert (ru)
+Ida-Virumaa – Margarita Ivko (in Russian), Jelena Bert (in Russian)